Change Communication – High Gain Questions That Get The Attention Of Leaders

-Then around this you would build information that specifically addresses improvements, achievements, team successes, measurement data, and the impact on the business.
-And you would have a role for managers at all levels to drive the outcomes and discuss them at their meetings.
-This could be leading process improvements, innovation, identifying new markets, products, or ways to improve the customer experience.
-They will be seeking to identify the improvements and processes that will drive business outcomes and traction with business strategy.
+Then around this you would build information that specifically addresses improvements, achievements, team successes, measures, impact on the business.
+And you would have a role for managers at all levels to drive the outcomes and discuss at their meetings.
+This could be leading process improvements, innovation, identifying new markets, products, ways to improve the customer experience.
+They will be seeking to identify the improvements and processes that will drive business outcomes and traction with strategy.

 Change communication is about energising the organisation to be innovative and at all levels to become engaged.
 This is so much more powerful that information about system implementation.
 And yes of course you need the information about the what, when, when and how of the system implementation.

 Always ask high gain questions of your clients and you will see the paradigm shift in how they value internal communication.
-You want a partner relationship not a master servant relationship that is service oriented.
-Focusing on high gain questions and designing a change communication strategy instead of an information strategy about change will ensure you get a seat at the table at the planning phase and will make your work so much more rewarding.
+You want a partner relationship versus a master servant relationship that is service oriented.
+Focusing on high gain questions and designing a change communication strategy instead of an information strategy about change will ensure you get a seat at the table and will make your work so much more rewarding.